 There are times when an outdoor projection system isn’t necessarily the best solution for you though.
 If you only need a smaller screen and are likely to watch during the daytime, one of the new breed of outdoor, all-weather TVs could make more sense.
 In recent years, outdoor TV picture quality has vastly improved, making them a top contender for watching the big game in the afternoon.
 Why not take a look at our range and speak to an expert about this exciting new development in TV.

 All this might seem complicated at first, but our colleagues are here to help.
-If you would like to look into an outdoor cinema, please contact us via our Custom Installation form.
+If you would like to look into an outdoor cinema, please visit our website or contact us via our Custom Installation form.
 We’ll put you in touch with the best people to make your garden cinema dreams come true.